Helping to bring some answers to tough questions.

 Rich and his wife, Paula, have three married children and seven grandchildren.
 He has traveled to England, France, Italy, New Zealand, Fiji, Australia, Jamaica, Greece, Turkey, and China.
 He was a gifted athlete who was a high school all-state second baseman in North Carolina and played for a AAA State Champion baseball team.
 In 2013, he was inducted into the inaugural class of the Athletic Hall of Fame for basketball at St. Louis Christian College where he held the all-time scoring record (2,225 pts.) for about 20 years.
 He is still second on their all-time scoring list, second in average pts/game (22.7), and first in free throws made (515).

 Zach graduated with a BS in Computer Science from North Carolina State University, where he was Valedictorian, graduating with a 4.0 GPA.
 While at NC State, he also earned Academic All-American honors three times as an NCAA Division I college wrestler.
-Zach went on to earn his MBA at NC State and worked for American Airlines as a negotiator of contracts with suppliers.
-Zach had a successful business career in Dallas during those years.
-However, God gave him a passion and a calling to study Christian apologetics and teach others how to defend the Christian faith.
+Zach earned his MBA at NC State and worked for American Airlines in Dallas as a contract negotiator.

-It was that calling that led him to the Seminary at Lincoln Christian University (LCU) to pursue graduate work in apologetics.
-As a graduate student, Zach taught undergraduate college courses in business and theology.
-He received his MA in Christian Apologetics with highest honors from Lincoln Christian Seminary in 2011.
+With a passion for Christian apologetics, Zach was led to the Seminary at Lincoln Christian University.
+He taught undergraduate courses in business and theology and received an MA in Christian Apologetics with highest honors.

-For several years after graduating from Lincoln, Zach taught New Testament, Apologetics, and World Religions to high school students at Northside Christian School in St. Petersburg, Florida, where he also served as assistant wrestling coach.
-He grew up in Cincinnati, Ohio, and has traveled to China, Japan, Ireland, Germany, Greece, New Zealand, Hawaii, Haiti, Israel, Italy, and more.
-His hobbies include Bible study, video games, weight lifting, and eating lots of pizza.
+For several years after graduating from Lincoln, Zach taught New Testament, Apologetics, and World Religions to high school students at Northside Christian School in St. Petersburg, Florida, where he also served as wrestling coach.

 Paul has taught graduate and undergraduate courses in more than 30 countries on four continents.
 He and his wife have two sons and four grandchildren.